pstevovski/EarthDefense/README.md

 * [x] Update / change timer image.
 * [x] Add overheating bar to keep track.
 * [x] Change the way the health and shield are displayed.
+* [x] Add support for ESC key and mouse click outside canvas to PAUSE game.
+* [x] Fix bug that causes holding space key to shoot more rockets and overheat instantly.
+* [x] Re-define the score system.

 * [ ] Clearer indication ship was hit
 * [ ] Settings
 -------------------